 Breastfeeding while taking albuterol:

-There have not been any studies of people taking albuterol while breastfeeding.
-However, using an albuterol inhaler is not thought to cause high enough levels in the person’s bloodstream to pass into breast milk in large amounts.
-Inhaled bronchodilators are generally considered acceptable for use during breastfeeding.
+There have not been any studies among women taking albuterol while breastfeeding.
+However, using an albuterol inhaler is expected to lead to low amounts in the blood system and therefore likely low amounts at most in breastmilk.
+Inhaled bronchodilators have generally been considered acceptable for use during breastfeeding.
 Be sure to talk to your healthcare provider about all your breastfeeding questions.

-If a male takes albuterol, could it affect fertility (ability to get partner pregnant) or increase the chance of birth defects?
+If a man takes albuterol, could it affect fertility or increase the chance of birth defects?

 MotherToBaby is currently conducting a study looking at asthma and the medications used to treat asthma in pregnancy.
 If you would like to learn more, please call 1-877-311-8972 or visit https://mothertobaby.org/join-study/.